Brands: The Patron Saints of Good Stuff

 In days of old artists used would hope and pray for the day they received patronage from rich nobility.
 Their investment, or lack of it, could make or break their creative careers, and often saved them from a life of poverty and financial woe.

-Fast-forward to 2010: a time when a new league of artists, musicians and photographers are still struggling to get paid - or, at least, get paid more.
-It's a time when a brand - keen to engage hard-to-reach audiences and to build credibility - now often takes on the role of patron.
+Fast-forward and a new league of artists, musicians and photographers are still struggling to get paid - or, at least, get paid more.
+It's a time when a brand - keen to engage hard-to-reach audiences and to build credibility - can take on the role of patron.

 The Role of the Brand